 Some religions appear to be sacred.
 However, as soon as they are criticized, verbal wood is collected for execution pyres.
-An article of mine on the topic of homophobia in Islam was barely a few hours online when the first torches were lit:

 Anyone who criticizes a person because of skin color is a racist.
 Those who criticize a person on grounds of sexual orientation or identity are sexist.
 However, if you criticize a person for his beliefs and ideologies, then that’s simply criticism!
 Criticism is a tool of enlightenment.
 Those who want to suppress criticism are anti-enlightenment bullies!